icaroribeiro/icaroribeiro/README.md

   Hi there, I'm Ícaro Ribeiro! 👋
 </h1>

-👨 I'm a Software Engineer backed by a Bachelor's degree in Computer Science and a Professional Master's degree in Computer Engineering.
+👨 I'm a Mid-level Software Engineer backed by a Bachelor's degree in Computer Science and a Professional Master's degree in Computer Engineering.

 💻 I've great skills and experience acquired throughout my career when taking ownership of my work over the complete software development lifecycle, from documentation, design, and prototyping, to test, implementation, and production deployment.